-Draft Policy Justification/N Statement of Values This updated policy aligns with the goals that the MPO Board approved for the 2050 Metropolitan The 2050 MTP goals are intended to drive th making for the lifespan of the plan.
-Transportation Plan.
-These goals include: I. Protect the Human and Natural Environment and MinimizeClimate Change II.
-Ensure Equity and Participation III.
-Connect People and Places IV.
-Ensure that All People Have Access to Multimodal andAffordable Transportation Choices V. Promote Safety, Health, and Well-Being VI.
-Improve Infrastructure Condition and Resilience VII.
-Manage Congestion and System Reliability VIII.
-Stimulate Inclusive Economic Vitality As part of the application procedure, each applicant will explain how their project submittals support the goals of the 2050 MTP.
-Regional Flexible Funding Federal funding that flows through the MPO, including Surface Transportation Block Grant Direct Attributable (STBGDA), Transportation Alternatives, Congestion Mitigation Air Quality Improvement funding (CMAQ), STBG-Any Area funding received through INFRA swaps, and any federal funding identified during NCDOT's August closeout, will be combined to form a single funding pool known as Regional Flexible Funding (RFF) .
-Once all projects are submitted, MPO staff will determine which projects will receive which type of federal funding based on the project type and funding available.
+Draft Policy Justification/ Statement of Values This updated policy aligns with the goals that the MPO Board adopted for the 2050 Metropolitan Transportation Plan.
+The 2050 MTP goals are intended to drive making for the lifespan of the plan.
+These goals include: Protect the Human and Natural Environment and MinimizeClimate Change Ensure Equity and Participation Connect People and Places Ensure that All People Have Access to Multimodal andAffordable Transportation Choices Promote Safety, Health, and Well-Being Improve Infrastructure Condition and Resilience Manage Congestion and System Reliability Stimulate Inclusive Economic Vitality As part of the application procedure, each applicant will explain how their project submittals support the goals of the 2050 MTP.
+Regional Flexible Funding Federal funding that flows through the MPO, including Surface Transportation Block Grant Direct Attributable (STBGDA), Transportation Alternatives, Congestion Mitigation Air Quality Improvement funding (CMAQ), STBG-Any Area funding received through INFRA swaps, and any federal funding identified during NCDOT's August closeout, will be combined to form a single funding pool known as Regional Flexible Funding (RFF).
+Once all projects are submitted, MPO staff will determine which projects will receive which type of federal funding available.
 Applicants may also indicate preferred funding types for their projects.
-Effect on Local Discretionary Funding The RFF pool does not include STBGDA funding used to support LPA and non-LPA staff activities in the UPWP.
-Currently, Durham County uses STBGDA funding that is suballocated to jurisdictions based on population - known as local discretionary funding -for a staff position.
-Durham County will be asked to submit its funding request for this position through the UPWP process.
-No other staff positions are affected by the creation of the RFF pool.
-Jurisdictions will have a five-year transition period to use up any banked local discretionary funding.
-Funding not used in this period will be added to the RFF pool.
-LPA Staff is making the recommendation to crifollowing reasons: DCHC MPO is the only MPO in the stafunding based on population.
-This pracipurisdictions who must bank funding for given that the cost of many transportate across jurisdictions, regardless of poputhat could be used to deliver projects is sitting in the "bank" for future use.
-Creating a single funding pool means the jurisdictions as it is needed.
-Larger juri funding in a given year as no funding with jurisdictions will be able to apply for furmind instead of waiting to bank enough Many MPOs combine all federal funding CAMPO.
-A publication from Transportate MPO," recommended combining federal federal funding more efficiently.
-For instead pool (e.g. CMAQ), staff must efficiently meet the funding available in funding in a single pool allows more flexible in funding in a single pool allows more flexible to fund projects.
-This recommendation does not included the MPO's policies and decision create a single funding pool for the state that suballocates STBGDA ractice is a disadvantage to smaller for many years to fund projects tation projects are relatively similar opulation.
-This means that funding is not being put to good use as it is s that funding will be available to all urisdictions will have access to more will be banked.
-Smaller unding when they have a project in ıgh funds. ling into one pool, including ortation for America, "The Innovative eral funding pools in order to use instance, by treating funds as ist select projects that most in each individual pot.
-Having flexibility in allowing MPO staff to and making the available funding fit be easier to combine funding types de the STBGDA funding that is opulation.
-Given the impact of
+LPA Staff is making the recommendation to following reasons: DCHC MPO is the only MPO in the s based on population.
+This practice is jurisdictions who must bank funding f given that the cost of many transport across jurisdictions, regardless of pothat could be used to deliver projects sitting in the "bank" for future use.
+Creating a single funding pool means agencies as needed.
+Larger jurisdictions will be able to apply for f mind instead of waiting to bank enout Many MPOs combine all federal funct CAMPO.
+A publication from Transpo MPO," recommended combining federal funding more efficiently.
+For i separate pool (e.g. CMAQ), staff must efficiently meet the funding available funding in a single pool allows more identify the best projects submitted a those projects.
+In other words, it will to fund projects.
+This recommendation does not including inventional transit agencies based on pool and the pool and the pool and the projects.